 CIPE has been active in South Caucasus over 20 years.
 Some recent highlights of CIPE’s work in the region include:

-Through previous phases of the “Strong Associations – Strong Advocates” program in Georgia, CIPE worked to strengthen business associations’ capacity in areas including membership development, strategic planning, advocacy, and Covid-19 response and recovery.
+In Georgia, through its “Strong Associations – Strong Advocates” program, CIPE worked to strengthen over 20 business associations’ capacity in areas including membership development, strategic planning, advocacy, and Covid-19 response and recovery.

 Contacts